-The Northeast is endowed with very rich heritage of flora and fauna.
+The Northeast is endowed with a very rich heritage of flora and fauna.
 The region is home to a large variety of birds.
 In addition, many migratory birds visit the region every year during the winter months.

-The Indian subcontinent is divided in five geographical primary subdivisions in order to understand the bird habitat better.
+The Indian subcontinent is divided into five geographical primary subdivisions in order to understand the bird habitat better.
 Interestingly, this region is the confluence of three of the five subdivisions, namely the Indo-Gangetic Plain, The Himalayas and Assam.
-This has resulted in sighting of a large variety of avifauna in the region.
+This has resulted in the sighting of a large variety of avifauna in the region.

-The birds that are commonly visible in the area include water birds like Pelican, Cormorant, Heron, Egret, Stark, Ibis, different types of Ducks and Goose.
+The birds that are commonly visible in the area include water birds like Pelican, Cormorant, Heron, Egret, Stark, Ibis, and different types of Ducks and Goose.
 The other common bird species include different types of Myna, Stint, Snipe, River Turn, Pigeon, Swift, Hoopoe, Woodpecker, Swallow, Martin, Shrike and many other bird varieties.